 People who prefer the structure, stability, and security of a full-time job may be better suited to an employment role.
 Employees can rely on their employer for consistent work and income, as well as access to benefits such as health insurance and retirement plans.

-Additionally, employees have colleagues with whom they can collaborate, receive feedback or advice from, or just take a break from the solitude of self-employment.
+Employees also have colleagues with whom they can collaborate, receive feedback or advice from, or just take a break from the solitude of self-employment.
 For those who need guidance or motivation to help them stay productive in their work, full-time employment may provide a better fit.

 Freelancing vs Employee: Which Pays More?